The Grand National is the biggest horse race in the world – but its future is in serious doubt

 “The Grand National is the flagship of our great sport and I am really concerned for its future.
 Fifty years ago, the course was on the verge of extinction and was set to be sold for development.
 Thanks to a public campaign, Aintree was saved and the National is now a race which belongs to Liverpool and the country.
 If we lose the National, there is no other race that will replace it.”

-A passionate Owen continued: “For many of us, our passion for racing hailed from watching the National on television as kids.
+Owen continued emphatically: “For many of us, our passion for racing hailed from watching the National on television as kids.
 I was very lucky as my first exposure of the great race was seeing the incredible 1973 renewal where Red Rum chased down Crisp.

 “The National must never loses its lustre.
 Some people compare it to watching Formula One for the thrills and spills and we must ensure it never loses its identity.

-It is a delicate balancing act providing enough drama and excitement to keep the public entertained, while minimising risk so the race’s critics gain little traction.
+It is a delicate balancing act between providing enough drama and excitement to keep the public entertained while minimising risk so the race’s critics gain little traction.

-Jon Pullin, the Jockey Club’s head of racing and clerk of the course at Aintree, issued a robust defence of the changes: “We review all aspects of the race every year, with the welfare of everyone involved our number one priority, but we also work hard to preserve the unique characteristics and challenges which make the Grand National the iconic race it is.
+Jon Pullin, the Jockey Club’s head of racing and clerk of the course at Aintree, issued a robust defence of the changes: “We review all aspects of the race every year, with the welfare of everyone involved our No 1 priority, but we also work hard to preserve the unique characteristics and challenges which make the Grand National the iconic race it is.

 “Over the years we’ve made numerous changes, including modifying every fence in 2012 from timber frames to more forgiving plastic and investing hundreds of thousands of pounds in an enhanced watering system and a state-of-the-art cooling and washdown area for horses post-race.